Affordable: Incentive Framework + Bedrock Initiative

 Affordable is a lower-risk, lower-reward property that flourishes during a recession.

-Affordable housing could be a great lower-risk investment property.
-Such investment is in high demand the closer you are to retirement.
+Affordable housing could be a great lower-risk investment property, especially for professions most affected by recessions (and architects are).
+Such investments are also in high demand for everyone the closer they are to retirement.

 Build-to-sell

 Even if you built affordable housing, you will get a strong itch to sell it as luxury and pocket the difference.
 Even if you overcome this itch out of moral constraints and sell the property as affordable, the next owner will immediately flip it as luxury, pocketing the profits that could have been yours.
-That’s why nobody does it.
+This is one of the fundamental laws of Profit Machine: if there is profit to be made, it will be made by you or by someone behind you.

 If the property can be sold as luxury, it will be sold as luxury.

-This, of course, creates a nearly insurmountable design challenge of making something just good enough to stay solvent, and just bad enough to stay affordable.
-Few will bother to do this on purpose.
+This leaves us with a nearly impossible design challenge of making something just good enough to stay solvent and just bad enough to stay affordable.
+Few build-to-sell players will bother to engage in this design yoga.

 Build-to-own